tearflake/symbolprose/README.md

 An **S-expression** (Symbolic Expression) is a simple and uniform way of representing nested data or code using parentheses to denote lists and atoms, commonly used in Lisp programming and symbolic computation.

-_**Symbolprose**_ is a symbolic, imperative programming framework.
+_**Symbolprose**_ is a S-expression based, imperative programming framework.
 Its main purpose is to serve as a compiling target for higher level programming languages.
 Symbolprose instruction control flow is inspired by finite state machines.
 The code in Symbolprose resembles a directed graph whose nodes represent checkpoints in program execution, while edges host variable accessing instructions.

 ## minimalistic approach